 Plugging a Gap

-Leonardi says the ultimate goal for ECOSTAR is to have a positive impact and one large way they hope to do that is fill this void for entrepreneurship training.
+Leonardi says the ultimate goal for ECOSTAR is to have a positive impact and one large way they hope to do that is to fill this void for entrepreneurship training.
 Leonardi adds this gap isn’t because of a lack of interest among emerging environmental professionals.
 An ECOSTAR report based on questionnaire responses revealed many science students recognize market-based solutions are important and would like to learn more.

 “There is a lack of entrepreneurship and innovation studies and training related to the environment in universities throughout Europe and the world,” he says.